publications

 Once the data security objectives have been defined and the management methods identified, it is advisable to assess and document the current situation.
 In this respect, the situation is significantly different if data is already shared between the parties in some way compared to the situation in which data sharing is only about to begin.

 How has data security been currently ensured to the extent that data is already being shared between the parties?
-What will change from a data security perspective when data is shared in accordance with the Technical Part and Business Part of the rulebook above?
+What will change from a data security perspective when data is shared in accordance with the rulebook?

 In this matter, it is also worth taking into account the legal requirements and the extent to which international regulations, such as those at the EU level, and national provisions in different countries must be taken into account.
 As a rule, the regulations on data sharing in the EU are highly harmonised.
 For example, the General Data Protection Regulation (GDPR), as well as all other EU regulations enforced in the form of a regulation, are in force as such in all EU Member States and the EEA.

-On the other hand, there may be significant differences in how EU directives have been implemented in the legislation of different Member States, for example.
-If data is also shared outside the EU and the EEA, you must be prepared for the possibility that legislation can be completely different or, in particular, that the transfer of personal data may not even be permitted without special arrangements.
+On the other hand, there may be significant differences in how EU directives have been implemented in the legislation of different member states, for example.
+If data is also shared outside the EU and the EEA, the organisation must be prepared for the possibility that legislation can be completely different, or that the transfer of personal data may not even be permitted without special arrangements.

 The key question is whether the data is shared directly between the parties or whether the data is stored somewhere in a central repository from where each party can retrieve it.
 This also has an essential impact on assigning the data security management requirements to the right parties.
 One option can be using an escrow type operator, a reliable third party, which will manage certain obligations against a fee.